ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Test React Hooks the Practical Way: Three Patterns That Always Hold Up (2025) - <a href="https://javascript.plainenglish.io/test-react-hooks-the-practical-way-three-patterns-that-always-hold-up-2025-3429319daef2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turning a React Web App into a Native Android App with Capacitor - <a href="https://medium.com/@shashwathamruthuchil/turning-a-react-web-app-into-a-native-android-app-with-capacitor-5ede3c151d17?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Shashwath Uchil`**

-<blockquote>When I test custom React hooks, I want three things: clear intent, stable results, and zero “why is this warning here?” moments.
+<blockquote>Recently, I converted a React web application into a fully functional Android app using Capacitor.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-15 React.js Tips & Tricks Every Developer Should Know - <a href="https://medium.com/@Amanda10/15-react-js-tips-tricks-every-developer-should-know-0ab8c3714c28?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Lightning-Fast E-Commerce Frontend with SvelteKit - <a href="https://medium.com/@shashwathamruthuchil/building-a-lightning-fast-e-commerce-frontend-with-sveltekit-21056830d7e3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `Shashwath Uchil`**

-<blockquote>When I first started with React.js, I was just happy when my components rendered without throwing errors 🙈.
+<blockquote>Over the past week, I’ve been diving deep into SvelteKit — a modern, lean, and blazing-fast web framework that’s quickly becoming one of…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React.js Performance Optimization: 10 Proven Techniques to Speed Up Your App ⚡ - <a href="https://the-expert-developer.medium.com/react-js-performance-optimization-10-proven-techniques-to-speed-up-your-app-438de33ec610?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 React Tricks That Feel Illegal (But Work Like Magic) - <a href="https://medium.com/full-stack-forge/10-react-tricks-that-feel-illegal-but-work-like-magic-78db9fd3459b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Daniel Scott`**

-<blockquote>Keywords Targeted for SEO:
+<blockquote>Hacks, shortcuts, and borderline witchcraft every React dev secretly uses — but no one admits out loud.
-Continue reading on Medium »</blockquote>
+Continue reading on Full Stack Forge »</blockquote>

 <h3>4.
-Day 2, Chapter 2: “Setting Up React on Your Laptop (Without Pulling Your Hair Out)” - <a href="https://medium.com/@sudhisudhi0834/day-2-chapter-2-setting-up-react-on-your-laptop-without-pulling-your-hair-out-4c4cf5ebd875?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Angular Is Finally Becoming More Like React (But Still Angular) - <a href="https://medium.com/@manishdidwaniyaa/why-angular-is-finally-becoming-more-like-react-but-still-angular-26a9aed5a63a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudhi`**
+✍️ **posted by `Manish Didwaniya`**

-<blockquote>🚀 Step 1: First Things, What You Need
+<blockquote>Angular and React used to be like chalk and cheese.
+One had decorators, NgModules, and zone.js magic 🪄… while the other bragged about…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Complete Guide to JavaScript Bundling: Why It Matters and How It Works - <a href="https://javascript.plainenglish.io/the-complete-guide-to-javascript-bundling-why-it-matters-and-how-it-works-43d413bd5fe5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Vibe Coding Experience: The Good, the Bad, and the Ugly - <a href="https://cmpr.medium.com/my-vibe-coding-experience-the-good-the-bad-and-the-ugly-59f2424a6678?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat Tiwari`**

-<blockquote>Introduction
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Images, Fonts, and CSS in Next.js 15: 10 Tiny Tweaks for 50% Faster Loads - <a href="https://medium.com/@sureshdotariya/images-fonts-and-css-in-next-js-15-10-tiny-tweaks-for-50-faster-loads-f2f5d6b256a8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Carlos Polanco`**

-<blockquote>Hook: Improving your Next.js app’s Core Web Vitals doesn’t always require massive refactoring.
-In fact, a few small tweaks to how you…
+<blockquote>How I built an entire app with Claude Code without writing a single line of code.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js in 2025: The Ultimate Beginner’s Guide for React Developers - <a href="https://javascript.plainenglish.io/next-js-in-2025-the-ultimate-beginners-guide-for-react-developers-5991821b1c74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Is Amazing… Until It Isn’t: The Brutal Truth - <a href="https://medium.com/@nejmi.yassine01/next-js-is-amazing-until-it-isnt-the-brutal-truth-d22f9702c038?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SATYAJIT ROUT`**

-<blockquote>Learn why Next.js is the go-to framework for React developers in 2025.
-This guide covers SSR, SSG, routing, and real-world use cases with…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. ⚛️ Next.js: Why It’s More Than Just a React Framework - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-next-js-why-its-more-than-just-a-react-framework-e0b6abeefd21?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Nejmi Yassine`**

-<blockquote>Next.js has become the go-to framework for building modern web applications.
-While many people see it as “just React with server-side…
+<blockquote>When I first discovered Next.js, it felt like I’d unlocked a cheat code for React.
+Routing?
+Automatic.
+SEO?
+Built in.
+Deployment?
+Seamless…
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Next.js and the Future of Full-Stack Development: Why It’s More Than Just a React Framework - <a href="https://medium.com/@Amanda10/next-js-and-the-future-of-full-stack-development-why-its-more-than-just-a-react-framework-39a6acf34017?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**

-<blockquote>When I first discovered Next.js, I thought:
- “Okay, it’s just React with server-side rendering, right?”
-Continue reading on Medium »</blockquote>

-<h3>4.
-How to Integrate Maps on your Web pages Using react-leaflet on next.js - <a href="https://medium.com/@mohdkhan.mk99/how-to-integrate-maps-on-your-web-pages-using-react-leaflet-on-next-js-05f645d23caf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohdkhan Mk`**

-<blockquote>So, if you’ve landed here, chances are you’re either on the hunt for some open-source map magic or you’ve already checked Google Maps API…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Optimizing Images in Next.js: Beyond the Image Component - <a href="https://medium.com/@narayanansundar02/optimizing-images-in-next-js-beyond-the-image-component-b1353236408b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Narayanan Sundaram`**

-<blockquote>Images are one of the heaviest assets on the web, and they directly impact performance, SEO, and user experience.
-Next.js makes image…
-Continue reading on Medium »</blockquote>

-<h3>6. ⚡ 10 Next.js Features Every Developer Should Master - <a href="https://medium.com/@theHackHabitual/10-next-js-features-every-developer-should-master-0d51054e802a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has become the go-to framework for building modern web apps.
-From static sites to enterprise-grade applications, it gives…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Nirma StudyBuddy: How I Built a Digital Sidekick for MTech Data Science - <a href="https://medium.com/@davesohamm/nirma-studybuddy-how-i-built-a-digital-sidekick-for-mtech-data-science-8cc72bc66a67?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Building a Lightning-Fast E-Commerce Frontend with SvelteKit - <a href="https://medium.com/@shashwathamruthuchil/building-a-lightning-fast-e-commerce-frontend-with-sveltekit-21056830d7e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `davesohamm`**

-<blockquote>Turning scattered notes and chaotic deadlines into one smooth academic experience
-Continue reading on Medium »</blockquote>

-<h3>8.
-Understanding SSR, CSR, SSG, and ISR in the Simplest Way (with Diagrams + Code) - <a href="https://kashish-kavi.medium.com/understanding-ssr-csr-ssg-and-isr-in-the-simplest-way-with-diagrams-code-80873599f974?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kashish Kumar (Kavi)`**
+✍️ **posted by `Shashwath Uchil`**

-<blockquote>If you’ve landed here, chances are you already know what a Client and a Server are.
-But just in case you don’t, here’s a simple image that…
+<blockquote>Over the past week, I’ve been diving deep into SvelteKit — a modern, lean, and blazing-fast web framework that’s quickly becoming one of…
 Continue reading on Medium »</blockquote>

 <br/>